 Phygital is about bridging the relationship between a user (human) and activity (company) and making that experience so effortless that your customers don’t even notice that their life has become easier.
 In the post-COVID world, the line between physical and digital experiences will be so blurred that users won’t even recognize the difference.

 Will customers really want to give me the information required to create these immersive experiences?

 Data privacy and security will never go away but when it comes to consumer experiences, as long as there is a fair exchange of value, your customers will largely be willing to provide the information necessary to have the kinds of interactions that they want.

 Thinking about the rewards programs that customers opt into at their favorite coffee chain or restaurant, ask yourself: why are they willing to agree to the terms?
 It’s because they understand that if they allow the company to know that they buy coffee every Saturday, they may be rewarded for that behavior and get a free coffee after they earn a certain number of points.
 The same will apply for your company if you provide a product or service that adds value to their lives and is worthy of sharing their personal information.

 As the world evolves and the difference between digital and physical experiences become the hybrid “phygital,” you’ll want to start by thinking about the strategy that will work best for your business.
 Mobiquity can help.

-Mobiquity has helped some of the world’s largest brands transform their processes, making for a more successful organization, better customer experience, and streamlined business operations.
+Mobiquity has helped some of the world’s largest brands transform their processes, making for a more successful organization, with better customer experience management, and streamlined business operations.
 Our clients include companies like Wawa, Kum & Go, Vomar, Nestle, Butterball, and more.
 View our work and then let’s chat about how together we can create a more meaningful phygital experience for your company.